• Home

 Salary and Benefits

-• Law students in investment banking can earn competitive salaries, with starting salaries for legal associates typically ranging from INR 15-20 lakhs per annum.
+• Law students in investment banking can earn competitive salaries.
+Starting salaries for legal associates typically range from INR 15-20 lakhs per annum.

 • Senior legal professionals can earn significantly higher salaries, with directors and vice presidents earning upwards of INR 1 crore per annum.